 Reason: In accordance with Arun Local Plan policy SO DM1 and the National Planning Policy Framework.
-It is considered necessary for this to be a pre-commencement condition to protect the best and most versatile soils on the site prior to the construction commencing.

 No development above damp proof course (DPC) level shall take place until there has been submitted to, and approved by, the Local Planning Authority, a landscaping scheme including details of hard and soft landscaping and details of existing trees and hedgerows to be retained, together with measures for their protection during the course of the development.
+The landscaping scheme should include at least 26 new native trees to include specimens that will potentially grow to 10-15m high.
 The approved details of the landscaping shall be carried out in the first planting and seeding season, following the occupation of the buildings or the completion of the development, whichever is the sooner, and any trees or plants which, within a period of five years from the completion of development, die, are removed or become seriously damaged or diseased, shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written consent to any variation.